Chat with us live

 Richard Paris has an MA from Queens’ College, Cambridge and a post-graduate Diploma in Housing from LSE.
 From 1991-93 he was senior research officer at LSE Housing, and has worked for short-life and supported housing agencies, mainstream housing associations and local authorities.
 He is a freelance housing law specialist with 20 years’ training and development experience undertaking educational training, consultancy, policy and procedure health checks.
 He specialises in housing law updates, dealing with anti-social behaviour effectively, preventing and controlling rent arrears, do-it-yourself possession proceedings, the law in supported housing and the law on disrepair and best practice.

-This course will also be running in Manchester.
+This course will also be running in Birmingham.

 Price per delegate